CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/Text/split-text/split-text-block.md

 * StringSplitOptions.None (Default) - empty entries are included in [Values][Values Property].
 * StringSplitOptions.RemoveEmptyEntries - empty entries are excluded from [Values][Values Property].
+* StringSplitOptions.TrimEntries - empty entries are included but whitespaces at the beginning or end of a [Seperator][Separator Property] are removed from [Values][Values Property].

 | | |
 |--------------------|---------------------------|